pshenoy30/BloodMate-Frontend/Capstone Proposal.md

 ## Overview

-What is your app?
-Brief description in a couple of sentences.
 Blood Bank Management System:
 Create a streamlined and efficient process to facilate secure and organized management of blood donations

 ### Problem

-Why is your app needed?
-Background information around any pain points or other reasons.
-- useful in emergency situations
+- Useful in emergency situations
-- improve the efficient in retrieving blood products
+- Improve the efficient in retrieving blood products
-- shorten the turnaround timing for locating sites
+- Shorten the turnaround timing for locating sites

 ### User Profile

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.
-- used by all who:
+- Used by all who:
     - blood donors
     - in need of blood donors
-- will be used on mobile
+- Will be used on mobile

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 ### Blood Donors:
 - Donor will be able to locate the nearest site for donation